Introduction

 • answering queries and resolving complaints

-• evaluating our work and reporting externally
+• evaluating our work and reporting internally and externally

 Direct marketing